 The Aftermath

-The fall of the Berlin Wall had significant geopolitical and historical consequences.
+The collapse of the Berlin Wall also had important political and historical events.

 Global Impact